sjsrey/ors/ors.md

 ## Open Data

-The increasing availability of open data is playing a pivotal role in the  the evolution of the so called *fourth paradigm of science*.
+The increasing availability of open data is playing a pivotal role in the evolution of the so called *fourth paradigm of science*.
 The classic pairing of experiment and theory (first and second paradigms) were married to the third paradigm of large-scale computational simulation in the mid-20th century.
 In this triad, data has provided observations about phenomena and was either collected to test particular theories or generated as output in process based simulations about those phenomena.
 In the fourth paradigm, data takes a more leading role in that application of exploratory and data mining technologies to massive and heterogeneous datasets are increasingly being used to generate, rather than test, new hypotheses.
 Indeed the central role of data in this context is reflected in an alternative name for this fourth paradigm:  *data-intensive science* [@Tolle:2011fk].

 esda